Ekka: Attractions

 Attractions at the Ekka include fairground rides, a Side Show Alley, animal parades, woodchopping competitions, agricultural displays and equestrian events.

 Showbags are also an integral part of the Ekka experience.
 Usually containing food items (such as confectionery and novelty items), showbags are sold in the Showbag Pavilion.
 The contents of the showbags are tested to ensure they comply with safety standards.
 In 2015, there were 362 different showbags available for visitors to spend their money on and enjoy samples of products.
 Showbags range from $1, $2 (the famous Bertie Beetle Bag) and up to $108, providing companies the opportunity to offer their merchandise to the public at discounted prices.

 Competitions remain at the heart of the Ekka.
 Since the very first show in 1876, the Ekka has been rewarding and recognising those dedicated to producing the best of the best.
 The competitions include agricultural products such as livestock, fruit and vegetables, and skills in areas as diverse as farriery and cake decorating.

 The Ekka strawberry sundae was introduced in 1950 by Paul's dairy company.
 In 1989, the sale of the strawberry sundaes became a joint initiative between the RNA and the Prince Charles Hospital Foundation, with sale proceeds going to the latter to fund medical research.
 The sundae consists of a cup ice cream cone filled with vanilla ice cream, chopped strawberries and strawberry ice cream, topped with whipped cream and a whole strawberry.
 At Ekka 2014, around 117,000 strawberry sundaes were consumed.

 The stud beef competition is the largest annual showing of stud beef in the southern hemisphere.

 Impact

 The Ekka, due to its large attendance, raises a large amount of revenue.
 Estimates of this number average around the $100 million mark, yet this amount may fluctuate with weather in Brisbane at the time (a particularly wet August may reduce attendance significantly).

 Because of the cultural significance of the Ekka, the City of Brisbane holds a Wednesday public holiday known as "People's Day".
-The Ekka starts on the first Friday in August, except if the first Friday is before 5 August, in which case it starts on the second Friday of August.
+The Ekka starts on the first Friday in August, unless the first Friday is before 5 August, in which case it starts on the second Friday in August.
 People's Day is then the Wednesday after the Ekka commences.
 To avoid overcrowding, some surrounding regions have the public holiday on alternative days.